 Starting on 01 December 2016, ICANN [the governing body of all things internet] has mandated adjustments to the newly renamed Transfer Policy to now include registrant [domain owner] to registrant [domain owner] changes.
-The amended Transfer Policy is applicable to all gTLD names [all domains except country level ones] and ICANN-accredited registrars.
+The amended Transfer Policy is applicable to all gTLD names [all domains except country-level ones] and ICANN-accredited registrars.

-Policy is triggered by any of these changes:
+The policy is triggered by any of these changes:

 • Registrant’s first name

 • Registrant’s second name

 • Registrant’s organisation

 No, this policy isn’t prompting any action.
 Only if you want to change the ownership details, then you will go through a more involved process to complete the update.
 We just needed to inform all of our customers that the ability to update your domain ownership will be changing.

 • This policy effects ALL TLD/gTLD domain names such as .COM, .NET, .ORG, .BIZ, .INFO, .CLUB, .BERLIN, .WEB, .GURU and .MARKETING to name just a few.